open-sauced/docs/blog/2024/2024-07-15-the-react-useref-hook-not-just-for-html-elements.md

 1. We create a variable named `firstNameInputRef` using `useRef` to reference the DOM element (initially null) and use `useEffect` to focus the input element on the initial render.
 1. Inside `useEffect`, we check if `firstNameInputRef.current` exists (it will be the actual DOM element after the initial render).
 If it does, we call `focus()` to set focus on the input.
-1. The dependency array `[firstNameInputRef.current]` ensures `useEffect` only runs once when the reference changes (i.e., after the initial render).

 ### Referencing a non-DOM element using the useRef Hook